UnrealSolutionsLtd/RuntimeVideoRecorderBinariesDocs/README.md

 ## Overview

-Runtime Video Recorder (RVR) is a production-ready Unreal Engine plugin that enables **MP4 video recording at runtime without game or render thread hitches**.
+Runtime Video Recorder (RVR) is a production-ready Unreal Engine solution that enables **MP4 video recording at runtime without game or render thread hitches**.
 Built with performance in mind, it supports hardware-accelerated encoding on Windows (WMF), MacOS (AVFoundation), Oculus/Android (MediaCodec), Linux (OpenH264), and includes specialized features for VR and multi-camera setups.

 ### Key Features